-Grade-level History Standards:
+Grade-level Virginia History Standards:

-- VA Standard of Learning VUS.14 Apply history and social science skills to examine the causes and events that led to U.S. involvement in World War II, including Executive Order 9066, the incarceration of Japanese Americans, and the Supreme Court case Korematsu v.
-United States. - VA Standard of Learning VUS.15 Apply history and social science skills to examine U.S. foreign policy during the Cold War era by analyzing the nation's changing role in Asia-including in Korea, Vietnam, and China-and the experiences of refugees from those countries.
+- VA History Standard of Learning VUS.14 Apply history and social science skills to examine the causes and events that led to U.S. involvement in World War II, including Executive Order 9066, the incarceration of Japanese Americans, and the Supreme Court case Korematsu v.
+United States. - VA History Standard of Learning VUS.15 Apply history and social science skills to examine U.S. foreign policy during the Cold War era by analyzing the nation's changing role in Asia-including in Korea, Vietnam, and China-and the experiences of refugees from those countries.

-Activity for VA Standard of Learning VUS.14

-Theme: Strength in the Face of Challenge

-Japanese American Internment and Legal Challenges.
-Have students explore the internment of Japanese Americans during World War II by analyzing primary sources, personal narratives, photographs, and excerpts from the Korematsu v.
+Activity for VA History Standard of Learning VUS.14 Theme: Strength in the Face of Challenge personal narratives, photographs, and excerpts from the Korematsu v.
 United States case.
 Guide students to examine how government actions affected the rights, lives, and sense of belonging for Japanese American individuals and families.
 Use class discussion, visual timelines, or case analysis activities to help students connect this historical injustice to broader questions about civil liberties and citizenship.